moonfly-app/docs/faq.md

 #### Do you have an app?

-Our app is almost ready—a few DAYS away, we hope—and will be available for iOS and Android devices.
+Our app is almost ready—a few DAYS away—and will be available for iOS and Android devices.
 In the meantime, you can start posting content and building a following on the web version of the platform.

 #### Can I post videos?